 Choosing the Right Peppers

-Key Tips for an Ideal Green or Red Shatta Recipe
+Tips for the Best Green or Red Shatta

 How to Use Green or Red Shatta?

-After 30 minutes, strain the chilies to remove excess water.
+After 30 minutes, strain the chilies to remove the excess liquid.
+This keeps your shatta from turning watery later on.

 Ingredients: